Acacia harpophylla: Taxonomy

+Acacia harpophylla was first formally described in 1864 by George Bentham in Flora Australiensis from an unpublished description by Ferdinand von Mueller of specimens collected by Anthelme Thozet near Rockhampton.
+The specific epithet (harpophylla) refers to the curved phyllodes.

 Distribution and habitat

 Two species, brigalow (A. harpophylla) and gidgee (A. cambagei) form open woodlands on flat and gently undulating terrain on heavy and relatively fertile clay and clay-loam soils primarily in the 300-700mm annual rainfall region of Eastern Australia.
 These woodlands extend from a northern extreme of 20° S into northern New South Wales.
 Brigalow and gidgee occur as mixed communities in some regions and are commonly associated with several other woody species, including overstorey species such as Eucalyptus coolabah, E. cambageana, Casuarina cristata, and a range of understorey species.
 A. tephrina, A. georginae and A. argyrodendron also occupy similar habitats and have similar habits and growth forms, but are less widespread, while a number of other Acacia species also form structurally similar communities.

 Brigalow occurs from coastal regions receiving in excess of 900 mm rainfall per year through to the semiarid 500 mm rainfall region although it is primarily a semiarid zone species.
 Gidgee (A. cambagei) replaces brigalow as rainfall drops in western regions and extends from 650 to 300 mm.
 Gidgee, with a maximum height of approximately 12 m, is somewhat smaller than brigalow, which can attain heights of 20 m.
 In the north-western regions black gidgee (A. argyrodendron) replaces brigalow in many areas, while in Central-Western districts boree (A. tephrina) forms woodlands and shrublands, frequently on cracking clay soils and often in association with A. cambagei.
 Georgina gidgee (A. georginae) woodlands are found in more arid regions in the 200 to 250 mm rainfall belt.

 In New South Wales it is found from around Roto in the south to around Hungerford in the west and Willow Tree in the east along the Great Dividing Range.
 In Queensland it is found as far north as Townsville.